vampirot800/Paradigm-CardGame/README.md

 Recursive Pair Formation: A recursive algorithm is used to form pairs of cards for each round of the game.
 Starting with all available cards, the algorithm recursively selects pairs of cards that meet the game rules until the required number of rounds is reached.

-function find_rounds adheres to functional programming principles by avoiding side effects and working with immutable data.

 Result Generation: The implementation generates the output based on the formed pairs of cards.
 If a valid solution is found, the pairs of cards for each round are printed.
 Otherwise, "IMPOSSIBLE" is printed to indicate that no valid solution exists.

-Functions such as can_beat, find_rounds, and solve_card_game are pure functions.

 ## Tests